ThetaMTX/app-studia/README.md

 # Studia App

-This is a simple web application that serves as an API endpoint and communicates with a Python script to fetch medication information from a MySQL database.
+This is a simple web application that serves as an API endpoint and communicates with a Python script to fetch medication information from a SQL database (freesqldatabase).

 ## Installation